Tren Urbano: Issues and concerns

 The Tren Urbano has no service to Old San Juan, Santurce, Luis Muñoz Marín International Airport or to many other parts of Guaynabo, Bayamón, and San Juan, and it does not serve important suburbs like Cataño, Toa Baja, Toa Alta, Carolina, Trujillo Alto, and Canóvanas, limiting ridership.
 Some question the viability of the system for additional reasons, such as the lack of an island-wide public-transportation system, such as the T.U.S.C.A. system proposed in 1971.
 The inner-city public bus transportation system, the Metropolitan Bus Authority (AMA), which operates in the Greater San Juan Metro Area, is considered unreliable by most people, and does not have a regular schedule.
 Integration with other transit systems, such as the AMA and the AcuaExpreso (an urban ferry), was initially poor and remains a challenge for the DTOP.

 COVID-19 crisis

 During the COVID-19 pandemic, services on the Tren Urbano were halted by executive order to stop the spread of the virus.

 Route

+Tren Urbano Master Plan: Phase1, Phase Ia-Minillas, PhaseII-Carolina.

 Tren Urbano operates on a single route through mostly suburban areas.
 The line has 16 stations, ten of which are elevated, four at grade or in open cuttings, and two underground.
 All stations are designed to handle three permanently-coupled pairs (6 cars).
 The stations in the system are: